openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

   DeleteConfigMaps --> Stop
   LeaveConfigMaps --> Stop
 ```

+An alternative to this approach is to use a more sophisticated entrypoint
+for the build process that has permission to extract the needed information
+from the Kube API server and can render the Containerfile on-the-fly before
+beginning the build.
+A benefit of this approach is that cleanup would be
+fairly straightforward: Since everything would exist in a tempdir within the
+build pod, deletion of the build pod would perform the cleanups.
+The
+downside of this approach is that should a failure occur, fetching the build
+inputs for inspection and debugging would be more difficult.

 Once the bootc ConfigMap annotation standards are better known, we could
 potentially skip the gzip / base64-encoding step by converting MachineConfigs